 - a thesis.

 The three additional elective courses may be taken outside of the department and may be used to complete a general degree in sociology or focus on a more specialized area of study.
-For detailed information on the M.A. requirements please click here.
+For detailed information on the M.A. course requirements please click here.
+To ensure adequate progress in meeting important milestones in the M.A. program, please consult this document.

 Some specialized areas that students have focused on in the past, drawing from resources both in the department and across the university, include: